Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

-Equation \ref{eq : beta} also suggests that the relative importance of condensation and capillary flows can be tuned by changing the architecture and geometry of the porous medium (e.g., thickness or permeability), or the fluid properties ($\epsilon$, $\psat$), which opens perspectives for experimental suppression of magnification of the effect.
-Published literature about halo dynamics (e.g., \cite{Mercuri2017,Pizarro2024,Czerwenka2025}) often involves much thinner mesoporous films ($H \sim \qtyrange{0.2}{0.6}{\nm}$) but with similar porosities and larger pore diameters ($\sim \qtyrange{4}{12}{\nm}$) than our poSi layers ($H \simeq \qty{5}{\um}$, diameter $\simeq \qtyrange{3}{4}{\nm}$), resulting in larger $\kappa \propto \idx{r}{p}^2$ \cite{Vincent2016}.
+Equation \ref{eq : beta} also suggests that it may be possible to tune the relative importance of condensation and capillary flows by changing the architecture and geometry of the porous medium (e.g., thickness or permeability), or the fluid properties ($\epsilon$, $\psat$), which opens perspectives for experimental suppression of magnification of the effect.
+Published literature about halo dynamics (e.g., \cite{Mercuri2017,Pizarro2024,Czerwenka2025}) often involves much thinner mesoporous films ($H \sim \qtyrange{0.2}{0.6}{\um}$) but with similar porosities and larger pore diameters ($\sim \qtyrange{4}{12}{\nm}$) than our poSi layers ($H \simeq \qty{5}{\um}$, diameter $\simeq \qtyrange{3}{4}{\nm}$), resulting in larger $\kappa \propto \idx{r}{p}^2$ \cite{Vincent2016}.
 Therefore, from Equation \ref{eq : beta}, these studies had potentially similar or larger $\beta$ than in our study, meaning that they could have been in a regime dominated by vapor flow instead of capillary flow.

 We conclude that lateral vapor transport originating from droplet evaporation and condensation into the halo is a plausible process occurring in our system and others.
-In our work, taking this effect into account solves apparent contradictions in evaporation rates and transport coefficients as shown above.
-While some studies already mentioned vapor condensation effects and questioned their role in droplet infiltration dynamics \cite{Ceratti2015,Urteaga2019,Khalil2020a,Martinez2024,Hartmann2025}, we provide for the first time physical insight into the scaling laws that govern the balance between vapor condensation and capillary flow.
-Numerical modeling \cite{Hartmann2025} and spatially resolved measurements of pore filling around droplets \cite{Sallese2020,Martinez2024} are promising tools to further characterize these complex processes.
+In our work, taking this effect into account solves apparent contradictions in evaporation rates and transport coefficients.
+While some studies already mentioned vapor condensation effects and questioned their role in droplet infiltration dynamics \cite{Ceratti2015,Urteaga2019,Khalil2020a,Martinez2024,Hartmann2025}, we provide for the first time potential scaling laws and orders of magnitude governing the balance between vapor condensation and capillary flow, even if more work is required to theoretically predict transport rates and their dependence on RH.
+Numerical modeling \cite{Hartmann2025} and spatially resolved measurements of pore filling around droplets \cite{Sallese2020,Martinez2024} are promising tools to further characterize this complex dynamics.